 Smart contracts also do not work in isolation.
-To make them functional and manageable, you can various ways to connect smart contracts and blockchain network together.
+To make them functional and manageable, you can have various ways to connect smart contracts and blockchain networks together.

 For instance, if a smart contract manages the number of admissions in a school — it will rely on other smart contracts that facilitate admissions, validate them and transfer admissions to the said subject.

 Creating your own smart contract is easy.
-There are a plethora of online resources that you can use to create your own smart contract.
+There is a plethora of online resources that you can use to create your own smart contract.
 One of those resources comes from the docs of Solidity — the programming language that is used to write smart contracts on the Ethereum platform.
-Let’s check out the Ethereum smart contract examples.

 Solidity is one of the Ethereum smart contract languages that you can use to develop contracts.

-We will also go through an example below that is taken from the documentation.
+We will also go through an Ethereum smart contracts example below that is taken from the Solidity 0.6.7 documentation.

 The above is a storage example where we initiate a variable storedData and then set it publicly using the set(unit x) function.
 The values are returned through the get() function.